 Hire us, and we’ll give you our California business to list on your filings when you form a California LLC or incorporate in California.
 This fulfills the California business address requirement and helps you keep your home address off the public record.
-Keeping your home address private will spare you from mountains of junk mail and — we sure hope not — unexpected visitors.

-Our address is a nice commercial building (not a residential property or home) right here in Sacramento, CA. Here’s our guide to figuring out which address to use as your California business address, whether or not you decide to hire us.
+Our address is a nice commercial building (not a residential property or home) right here in Sacramento, CA.

 California Business Address FAQ

 What are the requirements for a CA business address?

 The California business address requirements are pretty straightforward.
 Your business address must be:

 - a physical street address (no PO boxes allowed)

 That’s it!
 It doesn’t have to be a commercial building or even if the place where you actually work.
 If you hire us to form your business or to serve as your California registered agent, we’ll provide you with a business address at no additional cost.